srt32/blog/source/2014-02-14-n-101-an-introduction-to-query-optimization.html.markdown

 1. In one big query, geocode the search param and return all the addresses, which belong to a market, near that search (a single query)
-2. Perform one query per nearby address (potentially 100's of queries) another query to get the associated market for that adddress
+2. Perform one query per nearby address (potentially 100's of queries) to get the associated market for that adddress
-4. Finally, go fetch again each associated address for each market
+3. Finally, go fetch again each associated address for each market

 What?
 We're doing a lot of work to begin with but then we're duplicating our work by finding addresses again.
 Something is not right here.
 Let's take